Pathways Community HUB

 Pathways Community HUB Institute

 Maumee, OH 43537

-Once your application, signed agreement, and fee has been received and reviewed by PCHI, PCHI will execute the agreement and provide access to all Pathways Community HUB Institute Model materials through login on the PCHI website.
+Once your application, signed agreement, and fee has been received and reviewed by PCHI, PCHI will execute the agreement.
+You will be invoiced an initial Certification Fee prorated for the current calendar year upon execution of the agreement and an Annual Certification Fee in September for the next calendar year.
+PCHI’s Annual Certification Fee Schedule can be found below following Step 7.
+This provides you access to all Pathways Community HUB Institute Model materials through login on the PCHI website.
 Materials include the PCHI Model 21 Standard Pathways, data collection tools, PCHI Model Learning Modules, Outcome-Based contracting templates, and information about available PCHI Model and CLAS training to begin implementing your Pathways Community HUB.

 Complete the 10 Prerequisites